pharmpy/pharmpy/docs/modelsearch.rst

     run_tool('modelsearch',
              'ABSORPTION(ZO);ELIMINATION(ZO)',
              'exhaustive',
+             iiv_strategy=0,
              rankfunc='ofv',
              cutoff=None,
-             iiv_strategy=0,
              model=start_model)

-This would start a search starting with an input model `model` with `mfl` as the search space using the `algorithm` search algorithm.
+This would start a search starting with an input model `model` with `mfl` as the search space using the `algorithm` search algorithm, where structural IIVs will be added to candidates according to strategy 0.
 The candidate models will be ranked using `ofv` with default `cutoff`.
-Structural IIVs will be added according to strategy 0.

 To run modelsearch from the command line: